 Meal Code: B = breakfast / L = lunch / D = dinner

-The exciting tour of China begins with your transpacific flight departing from a city of your choice.
+The trip starts with your transpacific flight departing from a city of your choice.
 You’ll lose a day upon crossing the International Date Line.

 Day 2/Fri: Arrival in Beijing

 Welcome to Beijing!
-Meet your guide on arrival in late afternoon and transfer to the hotel.
-The balance of the day at leisure.
+Meet the driver on arrival for transfer to the hotel.
+You’ll have the balance of the day at leisure.
 The guide will get in touch with you tonight.

 Day 3/Sat: Beijing (B/L/D)